TraianAlex/minimvc/README.md

 # minimvc
-A custom framework with routing, php-mysql wrapper, view, validation.
+A custom framework with routing, php-mysql wrapper, view and validation.
-It's just a small "weekend project" but to be a full framework must have more features like caching, pagination (the php-mysql wrapper has something included but need a class to build the links, etc), email class, etc. The Model, Controller, router looks like those from Laravel and for the view I tried to reinvent the wheel.
+It's just a small "weekend project" but to be a full framework must have more features like advanced caching, pagination (the php-mysql wrapper has something included but need a class to build the links, etc), email class, request, middleware, etc. The Model, Controller, router and env() looks like those from Laravel and the view is the same: Blade template engine.
+How to use here (https://laravel.com/docs/5.1/blade).

 #Install